Roto & Ilaria, Fall Studio 2012

-An Educational Village for an inner-city organization with a mission to educate at-risk youth with a trans-disciplinary curriculum of arts, science, humanities.
-This new site will allow this non-profit organization to experiment with new curriculum concepts and delivery, that will enhance and expand their current mission.
+An Educational Village for an inner-city organization with a mission to educate at-risk youth with a trans-disciplinary curriculum of arts, science, and humanities.
+This new site will allow this non-profit organization to experiment with new curriculum concepts and delivery that will enhance and expand their current mission.

-The definition of school and education will be much broader in its reach, more open minded in its content, and structure, and more interactive in its approach.
-The education system will be location and project-based, in theory, and will use the entire site as a classroom along with the new buildings.
-The school is also interested in embedding various business models that enhance the education model with a sense of entrepreneurship and to create long-term income for the organization, and revitalization for the adjacent town of Frazier Park.
+The definition of school and education will be much broader in its reach, more open minded in its content and structure, and more interactive in its approach.
+The education system will be location- and project-based, in theory, and will use the entire site as a classroom along with the new buildings.
+The school is also interested in embedding various business models that enhance the education model with a sense of entrepreneurship and to create long-term income for the organization, as well as revitalization for the adjacent town of Frazier Park.

 “Is it possible to have the sensibilities and values of an agrarian society, the density of a rural village, and the intensity of urban life?”